e6lk7dqzm83p/qubes-doc/managing-os/windows/windows-tools.md

 Using Windows AppVMs in seamless mode (Qubes R2 Beta 3 and later)
 -----------------------------------------------------------------
+Note: this is not supported with Windows 10 (and likely not Windows 8/8.1)

 Once you start a Windows-based AppVM with Qubes Tools installed, you can easily start individual applications from the VM (note the `-a` switch used here, which will auto-start the VM if it is not running):